An in-depth review of TiGr lock, one of the best bike lock on the market. Check out our opinion on this titanium bicycle locks after a 25.000km test.

 Bear in mind though that U-Locks like this Kryptonite are unable to lock even just the basic configurations, such as front wheel and frame to a stationary object.
 That means one of these is not enough to safely lock your bike.

-Moreover, not even the lightest of this lock goes below the 1kg barrier.
+Moreover, not even the lightest of these locks goes below the 1kg barrier.

 The bow lock, in its long version, is instead able to lock both wheels and the frame to a stationary object, the flexibility of the titanium makes it possible for it to go around larger objects.